cppforlife/turbulence-release/docs/api.md

 Optionally specify:

-- set `BlockBOSHAgent` (bool) to false to block access to the BOSH Agent
+- set `BlockBOSHAgent` (bool) to true to block access to the BOSH Agent

 Example: